PelionIoT/virtual-demo-for-pelion/README.md

     Save and exit.

 5. Bootstrap a new development container of the virtual demo image to use it for building our new firmware.
-Notice that we local mount the credentials and the manifest configuration we copied in step 3 above, so that they are available from inside the new container:
+Notice that we local mount the credential sources and the manifest configuration we copied in step 3 above, so that they are available from inside the new container:
     ```
     $ docker run -it --name pelion-demo-dev \
      -v $(pwd)/main.cpp:/build/mbed-cloud-client-example/main.cpp \